Is there a Perfect Way to Divorce?

 To help answer the question of whether the marriage is recoverable, picture yourselves together in 10 years or even 20 years’ time.
-The children may have left home by then – what will you be doing?
+The children may have left home by then?
+What will you be doing?
 Will you be enjoying the rest of your lives together?
-Can you see yourselves in retirement, going on excursions or holidays together?
+Can you see yourselves in retirement?
+Going on excursions or holidays together?

-By talking through with a relationship counsellor you may both be able to reach an understanding on what the future is for your relationship.
+By talking things through with a relationship counselor, you may both be able to reach an understanding on what the future is for your relationship.
 And if one of you still wants to be in the marriage when the other does not, it will give you both an opportunity to explain your reasons.
 They may not agree with you, but you are at least giving your partner a chance to understand why you feel the marriage is coming to an end.

-Step 2 – Agree the parenting arrangements
+Step 2 – Agree on the parenting arrangements

-Studies by child psychologists show that it is not the act of separating that causes emotional distress to a child, but the arguing, point scoring and involving the children in your disagreements that causes longer-term damage.
+Studies by child psychologists show that it is not the act of separating that causes emotional distress to a child, but the arguing, point scoring and involving the children in your disagreements that cause longer-term damage.

-The worst-case scenario is you go to court to ask a judge to tell you where and when you can see your children with a child arrangements order, that is difficult to enforce and you usually need to return to court each time you want a change made to it.
+The worst-case scenario, is you go to court to ask a judge to tell you where and when you can see your children with a child arrangements order.
+That is difficult to enforce and you usually need to return to court each time you want a change made to it.

 Step 3 – Working out where you will both be living

-To do this you need to look at your future budgets – what can you both reasonably afford and does it meet both your needs moving forwards.
+To do this you need to look at your future budgets – what can you both reasonably afford and does it meet both your needs moving forwards?
 This part is all about what your needs are and looking forward – not looking at your ‘wants’ or back over the relationship.

-There are usually 10 options for a property as part of your separation – but the most common are to sell and divide the equity fairly now; keep the property and offset it against other assets or pensions; or keep the property but retain an equity stake in it until it is sold (under a Charge Back or a Mesher Order)
+There are usually 10 options for a property as part of your separation.
+But the most common, are to sell and divide the equity fairly now; keep the property and offset it against other assets or pensions; or keep the property, but retain an equity stake in it until it is sold (under a Charge Back or a Mesher Order).

 Step 4 – Working out how to divide your assets